 - Attend all scheduled classes and arrive on time.
 Late arrivals and early departures are very disruptive and violate the first basic principle.

-- Please do not schedule other activities during this class time.
-I will try to make class as interesting and informative as possible, but I can’t learn the material for you.
+- Please do not schedule other activities during this time.
+I will try to make the lesson as interesting and informative as possible, but I can’t learn the material for you.

 - Please let me know immediately if you have a problem that is preventing you from performing satisfactorily in this class.